Appdynamics/vmware-vsphere-monitoring-extension/README.md

 #This will create it in specific Tier aka Component.
 Replace <COMPONENT_ID>.
 Please make sure to have a trailing |.
 #To find out the COMPONENT_ID, please see the screen shot here https://docs.appdynamics.com/display/PRO42/Build+a+Monitoring+Extension+Using+Java
 metricPrefix: "Server|Component:<COMPONENT_ID>|Custom Metrics|vmware|Status|"

+# If any of the following fields are not set, the values of the specific fields are set from the system properties of the corresponding fields as specified in the comments.
+# If the system properties are not set for the field, then the data is retrieved from machine agent configFile.
+Please refer to ControllerInfoFactory for more details.
+# Values provided here can be overridden if the same field is configured in either controller-info.xml or system properties.
+controllerInfo:
+  controllerHost: ""  # -Dappdynamics.controller.hostName
+  controllerPort:  # -Dappdynamics.controller.port
+  controllerSslEnabled: false # -Dappdynamics.controller.ssl.enabled
+  enableOrchestration: false # N/A
+  uniqueHostId: "" # -Dappdynamics.agent.uniqueHostId
+  username: "admin" # -Dappdynamics.agent.monitors.controller.username
+  password: "" # -Dappdynamics.agent.monitors.controller.password
+  encryptedPassword: "j+0oxTzUtw2xAdaq4UUq/Q==" # -Dappdynamics.agent.monitors.controller.encryptedPassword
+  accountAccessKey: "" # -Dappdynamics.agent.accountAccessKey
+  account: "" # -Dappdynamics.agent.accountName
+  machinePath: "" # -Dappdynamics.machine.agent.hierarchyPath
+  simEnabled: false # -Dappdynamics.sim.enabled
+  applicationName: "" # -Dappdynamics.agent.applicationName
+  tierName: "" # -Dappdynamics.agent.tierName
+  nodeName: "" # -Dappdynamics.agent.nodeName

+#Encryption key for your controllerInfo password
+encryptionKey: "abcd"

 ```